telerik/kendo-ui-core/docs/AngularJS/the-grid-widget.md

 When you use aggregates, the `column` and `aggregate` information becomes available in the `footerTemplate` of the Grid through `{% raw %}{{ column }}{% endraw %}` and `{% raw %}{{ aggregate }}{% endraw %}` respectively.

-The example below demonstrates how to use the `sum` aggregate in a `footerTemplate` and apply an Angular currency pipe to it.
+3The example below demonstrates how to use the `sum` aggregate in a `footerTemplate` and apply an Angular currency pipe to it.

 ###### Example